Anna Friel (12.7.1976)

 Anna Friel is a British actress.
 She rose to fame working on the UK soap opera Brookside but has more recently found fame in the US.

-Anna Friel was born in Rochdale, near Manchester, in England.
+Childhood: Anna Friel was born in Rochdale, near Manchester, in England.
 Her mother, Julie Friel, teaches students with special needs and her father, Des Friel, is a former French teacher and owns a web design company.
 Des is Irish and used to perform as a folk guitarist.
 Anna's brother Michael once starred in TV adverts for Hovis.

 Anna Friel attended Crompton House Church of England High School in High Crompton, followed by Holy Cross College, a Catholic Sixth form in Bury.